hideodaikoku/31-bloom/13-bloom.md

 # bloom

-chase the butterflies
+chase the butterflies<br/>
-that guide your stomach
+that guide your stomach<br/>
-out of kindness that only exists within transactional relationships and cliché definitions of success
+out of kindness that only exists<br/>
+within transactional relationships<br/>
+and cliché definitions of success<br/>